The Ultimate Guide To The African Fat-Tailed Gecko

 All About Shedding Skin

-An AFTG shedding its skin is a natural process and a good indication that it’s growing and healthy.
-Your gecko won’t need your help in this process as it can complete the entire shedding in a matter of 30 -60 minutes.
+An AFTG shedding its skin is a natural process that indicates growing and healthy.
+Your gecko won’t need your help in this process, as it can complete the entire shedding in 30 -60 minutes.

 All About Their Poop